Before making an order on our website, you should take in consideration the following:

 - The scent of flowers.
 The scent of species and hybrids is manifested under certain conditions, and the perception of each person may be different.
 Under stress (transport, moving, handling, etc.), the flowers of the plants may not have a specific scent.
 For some species, there are certain triggers (eg in Phalaenopsis the presence of sunlight in the morning).
 Data on flower fragrance come from producers and / or communities (eg groups of plant lovers).
 This information is informative and does not present a guarantee.

-- Tropical / exotic plants are not produced in Romania - they come from suppliers in other European countries (eg the Netherlands, Germany) or even distant exotic countries (eg Taiwan, Thailand).
-During transport, they suffer from various stressors - such as differences in temperature and humidity, moving / packaging, phytosanitary inspections, etc. - which can affect them aesthetically to some extent, without influencing their viability.
+- Tropical / exotic plants are not produced in Romania - in order to offer you such a great variety, we are working with the best growers in the world, from Europe to very exotic countries like Taiwan and Thailand.
+But even if we are making imports by air, during transport, they suffer from various factors of stress - such as differences in temperature and humidity, moving / packaging, phytosanitary inspections, etc. - which can affect them aesthetically to some extent, without influencing their viability.
 Because plants are natural, each specimen is different, both in shape and development.

 - Phytosanitary treatments.
 Frequently, on the leaves there will be residual marks (spots of various colors) due to phytosanitary treatments, but they can be washed with water or special plant products.
 In very rare cases, some susceptible varieties may show minor burns or slight signs of toxicity following phytosanitary treatments.